Key Takeaway

 "I Have Retirement Accounts and Life Insurance"

-"I Have Blended Family Dynamics"
+"I Have a Blended Family"

-You especially need a will.
-If you have children from a previous relationship and a current spouse, intestacy laws may not produce the result you want.
+If you have children from a previous relationship and a current spouse, intestacy laws may not produce the outcome you want.
 Your current spouse and your children from a prior relationship may end up in conflict over your estate.
+A will — and potentially a trust — lets you specify exactly how assets should be divided.

 "I Have Digital Assets"

-A will helps.
-Cryptocurrency, valuable domain names, online businesses, digital content libraries — these assets need to be addressed.
-A will can name a digital executor or include provisions for handling your digital estate.
+Cryptocurrency, valuable domain names, online businesses, digital content libraries — these need to be addressed.
+A will can name a digital executor and include provisions for handling your digital estate.
+Without instructions, these assets may simply disappear.
+Cryptocurrency without documented access keys is essentially gone forever.

 "I Have Specific Wishes About My Stuff"

+Want your guitar to go to your nephew?
+Your book collection to the library?
+Your car to your best friend?
+Without a will, those wishes have no legal weight at all.
 Personal property — the things that carry sentimental value — often causes the most family conflict.
 A will that specifically addresses who gets what prevents arguments and preserves relationships.

-Common Reasons People Think They Don't Need a Will (And Why They're Wrong)
+Common Reasons People Think They Don't Need a Will

 What Happens Without a Will